andrewschac/stash-ka/README.md

     - *Working from home adds more flexibility to an individual's schedule and reduces unnecessary aspects associated with working (commutes, less time wasted in meetings, monetary savings in regard to food/commute, etc.).*
 - WFH increases employee productivity
     - *Employees are more distracted in the workplace and they avoid the downtime that occurs within an office setting.*
-- WFH lessens employee compensation
+- WFH lessens increases in employee compensation year-over-year
     - *Working from home is a benefit that many employees do not receive.
-While that changed during the COVID-19 era, being able to work from home is still a luxury that employees would have to pay for from their compensation.*
+While that changed during the COVID-19 era, being able to work from home is still a luxury that employees would have to pay for out of their own pockets.*

 ## Methodology <a name="method"></a>